Back to articles

 2. Managing grants and institutional donors

-With Sage 100, donor grant management is not native.
-NGOs that use Sage 100 generally manage their grants in parallel Excel files: a budget tracking file per project, a donor disbursement tracking file, a reconciliation file between Sage accounting and the donor budget.
-This fragmented architecture is the source of most compliance problems: discrepancies between accounting data and donor reports, consolidation delays, lack of integrated traceability.
+With Sage 100, donor grant management simply does not exist.
+There is no dedicated module, no "grant" object, no structured donor concept.
+NGOs that use Sage 100 all end up recreating this logic in parallel Excel files: a budget tracking file per project, a donor disbursement tracking file, a reconciliation file between Sage accounting and the donor budget.
+This fragmented architecture is the direct cause of the discrepancies that make donor reports fail under audit.

 Abvius: the grant at the heart of the system

-This approach eliminates double entry (accounting in one tool, budget tracking in another) and guarantees permanent consistency between accounting data and donor reports.
+This approach eliminates double entry and guarantees permanent consistency between accounting data and donor reports — without a six-figure integrator bill.

 5. Approval workflows and internal control